 Over the last four decades, many individuals have speculated that Darlene Ferrin knew her killer or that the two were somehow connected, yet no credible evidence exists to support this theory.
 Stories that Darlene was stalked by a mysterious stranger had no basis in fact and these stories often came from sources with “severe credibility issues” such as Darlene’s sister Pam.
 Police had thoroughly investigated the many bizarre stories regarding Ferrin and concluded that there was no reason to believe that she and the Zodiac had any connection.
 Pam would later claim that Darlene had known other Zodiac victims, had witnessed murders, and was part of a satanic cult.
 While Tom Voigt claimed that Pam had identified Richard Gaikowski as the “unidentified man” in the photograph, her siblings had identified other men.
 Christine allegedly identified former Manson family member Bruce Davis as a man who had bothered Darlene while the other sister, Linda, identified suspect Larry Kane as the same individual.
 During the decades of investigation, no one has ever produced any credible evidence to connect Darlene and the Zodiac yet many amateur sleuths and attention-seekers continue to spread this myth.
 [Read more in the article Darlene Ferrin Myths.]

-Tom Voigt continues to suggest that the “unidentified man” in the photograph may have some connection to Darlene’s murder or the Zodiac crimes, yet many members of his own message board agreed with other reasonable observers and believe that the man was most likely Darlene’s ex-husband.
-The AMERICA’S MOST WANTED website stated that police wanted to identify the man in question, yet anyone who wished to do so would have better luck contacting Darlene’s family and friends in search of an answer rather than asking viewers all over the world who did not know Darlene Ferrin at all.
+Tom Voigt continued to suggest that the “unidentified man” in the photograph may have been somehow connected to Darlene’s murder or the Zodiac crimes, yet many members of his own message board agreed with other reasonable observers and believed that the man was most likely Darlene’s ex-husband.
+The America’s Most Wanted website stated that police wanted to identify the man in question, yet anyone who wished to do so would have better luck contacting Darlene’s family and friends in search of an answer rather than asking viewers all over the world who did not know Darlene Ferrin at all.
 The AMW broadcast consisted largely of material already shown in previous Zodiac segments and the inclusion of the “unidentified man” seemed to be little more than an attempt to boost ratings with the illusion that the broadcast was presenting important new evidence.

 The facts strongly indicated that the man in the photograph had no connection to the Zodiac and that those who continued to claim otherwise were doing so in order to get attention.
 After Voigt’s “Unknown Man” Mystery fizzled, rumors surfaced that Voigt was claiming he had contacted Darlene’s ex-husband Jim Phillips and that he stated that he was not the man in the photograph.
 In 2008, Voigt had written that Phillips was “is a fabulous source of mine,” yet Voigt did not report any such denials from Phillips to the public.